dimejidj/tic_tac_toe/README.md

 # tic_tact_toe

-A tic tac toe game against the computer
+A tic tac toe game against the computer, User chooses whether to X or O. X always starts.
+A reset button is also available.